linabrihoum/file-sharing-platform/README.md

 # File Sharing Platform
-Senior Design project about file sharing for a construction company.

 ## Backstory
 This project was for a Senior Design project for my Computer Science degree.
 We were assigned to a local construction company to help with their inefficnet way of sharing large files.